 Education

-(Product-specific) The following education services are available as part of the standard Verdiem maintenance or subscription agreement.
+The following education services are available as part of the standard Verdiem maintenance or subscription agreement:

 Aptean Learning Center

 Aptean Learning Center is an essential resource to help you hit the ground running with Verdiem.
 Whether you want to review what’s new in the latest version, or configure a report, this is the place to start.